hellyjani73/Convert-xml-to-html/README.md

 first you land on home page .
-There are Two Buttons. when you click on any button xml sheet will be open . save change: when you can edit data and click on save change data will be automettlcy change in both file html an xml
+There are Two Buttons. when you click on any button xml sheet will be open . save change: when you can edit data and click on save change data will be automettlcy change in both file html an xml.

 ****To Check Xml File Change Data****

 Open Developer Tools:

 For Chrome, Edge, or Opera: Right-click on the web page and select "Inspect" or press Ctrl + Shift + I (Windows/Linux) or Cmd + Opt + I (Mac).